The defence of mental illness has been around for a long time.

 The new law also specifies that temporary effects of ingesting a substance or substance use disorders do not meet the definition of ‘mental health impairment’.

 If the preliminary limb is established, a lawyer will of course still need to satisfy the judge or jury that their client’s mental health impairment and/or cognitive impairment caused them to either:

 - Not know the nature and quality of their act, or

 - Not know that the act was wrong.

 If the judge or jury is satisfied with the above, on the balance of probabilities, then the defence of mental illness will be made out and the defendant be found not guilty of the offence.

 What happens if a person is found not guilty by reason of mental health impairment or cognitive impairment?

 It is important to be aware that an acquittal by reason of mental illness does not mean a person will be released into the community.

-Rather, the person will be dealt with under the provisions of the Mental Health Act 2007 (NSW), which may involved involuntary detention in a mental health facility.
+Rather, the person will be dealt with under the provisions of the Mental Health Act 2007 (NSW), which may involve involuntary detention in a mental health facility.